|Disease group||Keratinization disorder|

-Darier’s disease is a genetic disorder of keratinization first described independently by Darier and White in 1889.
-The disease is characterized by the development of keratotic papules in seborrheic areas, specific nail changes, with suprabasal acantholysis and dyskeratosis on histological examination of skin lesions.
-The disease is caused by mutations in ATP2A2 encoding a Ca2+ pump of the endoplasmic reticulum.
+Darier’s disease (DD) is a genetic disorder of keratinization first described by Darier and White (independently) in 1889.1, 2 The disease is characterized by the development of keratotic papules in seborrheic areas, with suprabasal acantholysis and dyskeratosis on histological examination of skin lesions.
+The underlying cause of DD are mutations in ATP2A2 gene encoding a Ca2+ pump in the endoplasmic reticulum.3

-The gene for Darier's disease was mapped by linkage analysis to chromosome 12q23-24 in 1993, with no evidence for genetic heterogeneity in affected families.
-ATP2A2 was identified as the defective gene by candidate positional cloning in 1999.
-ATP2A2 encodes the sarco/endoplasmic reticulum (endoplasmic reticulum) Ca2+-ATPase isoform 2 (SERCA2), a calcium pump transporting Ca2+ from the cytosol to the lumen of the endoplasmic reticulum.
+ATP2A2 was identified as the defective gene by candidate positional cloning in 1999.3 ATP2A2 encodes the sarco/endoplasmic reticulum (endoplasmic reticulum) Ca2+-ATPase isoform 2 (SERCA2), a calcium pump transporting Ca2+ from the cytosol to the lumen of the endoplasmic reticulum.

 Functional analysis of ATP2A2 mutations have shown that a majority of them lead to loss of protein expression or loss of Ca2+ transport activity, supporting a disease mechanism by haploinsufficiency.
 However, a few mutations show evidence for a dominant negative effect.
 As a result, Ca2+ stores of the endoplasmic reticulum are reduced and trafficking of desmoplakin to the plasma membrane is impaired.
 Abnormal Ca2+ signaling is thought to have complex effects on protein post-translational modifications in the ER, on desmosome formation and gene expression leading to major defects in cellular adhesion and terminal epidermal differentiation.